 \section{Abstract}

 Rare nonadiabatic events play a central role in photochemistry but remain difficult to simulate because excited-state dynamics is computationally demanding and often stochastic.
 Here we introduce a deterministic and time-reversible implementation of nonadiabatic dynamics that enables the application of transition path sampling (TPS) to excited-state processes.
-Our approach builds on the Mapping Approach to Surface Hopping (MASH) and establishes the conditions required for path ensemble sampling, in particular time reversibility and detailed balance.
-Combining this dynamics with the TPS framework yields a new method, termed nonadiabatic transition path sampling (NATPS).

-Using a model system of electronically coupled potential energy surfaces, we demonstrate that NATPS efficiently generates ensembles of reactive trajectories and provides mechanistic insight into nonadiabatic pathways.
+Our approach builds on the mapping approach to surface hopping (MASH) and establishes the conditions required for path ensemble sampling, in particular, time reversibility and detailed balance.
+The combination of MASH with the TPS framework gives rise to a new method termed nonadiabatic transition path sampling (NATPS).
+We demonstrate its capabilities on a model system of electronically coupled potential energy surfaces, where it efficiently generates ensembles of reactive trajectories and provides mechanistic insight into nonadiabatic pathways.
 Compared with brute-force trajectory simulations and forward-flux sampling approaches, NATPS substantially reduces the computational effort required to obtain reactive trajectories.